alexeykuz-sys/LinguaGames-Project-MS2/README.md

 **Responsiveness**

  I tried CSS Grid but eventually opted to use **Bootstrap** and Flexbox throughout the project to ensure **maximum** responsiveness.
+I have also checked if webisite is mobile friendly:
 [Google Mobile-Friendly Test](https://search.google.com/test/mobile-friendly) -

 [The verdict is the page is mobile friendly.]( https://search.google.com/test/mobile-friendly?id=o_8w7MX19q9LWdko_LifTg)

 **10. Testing User Stories from UX Section**